MForofontov/shell-scripts/README.md

 ./utils/run-shellcheck.sh
 ```
 If `shellcheck` is not installed, install it via your package manager (for example, `sudo apt-get install shellcheck`).
+Shellcheck is automatically run on pushes and pull requests via GitHub Actions.

 ### Running a script
 List all available scripts: